tom-jj-G/kickstarter-analysis/README.md

 *Note: in case of display error, cf. image "Outcomes based on launch date for theater's kickstarter campaigns worldwide.png" in the folder Images.*
 ![Outcomes based on launch date for theater's kickstarter campaigns worldwide](Images/Outcomes%20based%20on%20launch%20date%20for%20theater's%20kickstarter%20campaigns%20worldwide.png)

-Also based on of our dataset and the chart above, we could assess that the months of May, June and July are the best time to launch a theater kick-starter campaign.
+Also based on our dataset and the chart above, we could assess that the months of May, June and July are the best time to launch a theater kick-starter campaign.
 The different gap between each outcome line is almost identical expect for these months where the successful rate is higher.

 The results should not be considered as flawless: